Conservation Easements FAQ

 What is the Kansas Land Trust?

-The Kansas Land Trust is a private, non-profit organization helping landowners protect the natural character, working landscape, wildlife habitat and valuable natural resources on their property.
-Protecting these conservation values benefits both future landowners and the broader community.
+- The Kansas Land Trust is a private, non-profit organization helping landowners protect the natural character, working landscape, wildlife habitat and valuable natural resources on their property.

 Why put a conservation easement on your land?